 This remains solely something people have to purchase in-person from lottery retailers.
 There is a chance they might be available online in the future.

 Fast Play games offered by the Pennsylvania Lottery are similar to Scratch Offs.
 Only there is no need to scratch.
 Fast Play games are available from lottery retailers and self-service touch-screen lottery vending terminals.
 Fast Play tickets are printed on-demand.

-Some of the state’s Fast Play games may be available online.
+Some of the state’s Fast Play games may be available online eventually, but they are currently unavailable.
 The most popular Fast Play games in PA include: